Skip to main content

 Interpreters give agents a programmable workspace where they can explore data, coordinate tool calls, and keep intermediate work out of the model context.
 The agent writes code to express its intent, then an in-memory runtime executes that code and returns the relevant results.
 Where sandboxes are a code-first way for acting on an environment (such as running commands, installing dependencies, and editing files), interpreters are a code-first way for acting inside the agent loop: composing tools, preserving state, and deciding what information should return to the model.

-Interpreters are experimental.
+Interpreters are in beta.
 APIs and lifecycle behavior may change between releases.

-• Keep intermediate values in runtime state instead of sending every temporary result back through the model context.
+Keep intermediate values in runtime state without overloading the model context.

 NeedUse